 It appears not.
 We measured the “Growth Mindset” of 218 students using the following questions.

-The correlation between the “Academic Achievement” and other student data sets are shown.
+The correlation between the “Academic Achievement” and other student data sets at our school are shown.

 As you can see the correlation between growth mindset and academic achievement is quite low.